asyncapi/website/pages/docs/tutorials/message-validation.md

 Runtime is the phase of the program lifecycle that executes and keeps a program running; other phases include edit time, compile time, link time, distribution time, installation time, and load time.
 Developers can manipulate and send instructions to a program while testing their program in a runtime.
 A [message](https://www.asyncapi.com/docs/reference/specification/v2.4.0#definitionsMessage) is the mechanism by which information is exchanged via a channel between servers and applications.
 A message MUST contain a payload and MAY also contain headers.
+In the previous tutorial, we learned how to create the AsyncAPI file.

 # Installation Guide